-In order for it to be of use to you as a promotional tool, you need to define exactly what your goal is for your infographic.
-Do you want to build your ‘brand profile’ by educating and/or entertaining people or are you trying to acquire customers or sell a product?
+To be of use to you as a promotional tool, you need to define exactly what your goal is for your infographic.
+Do you want to build your ‘brand profile’ by educating and/or entertaining people, or are you trying to acquire customers or sell a product?
 By answering these questions, you can determine just what kind of information and content to include.

 Tell A Singular Story

-Although an infographic contains a number of different pieces of information they should all relate to the same central idea and tell a cohesive story.
+Although an infographic contains several different information pieces, they should all relate to the same central idea and tell a cohesive story.
 Creating a great, shareable, infographic involves coming up with a way to impart facts, figures and information about a single idea in a new way, not just jumbling some random facts together and adding cartoon clip art.

 Get Your Facts Straight

 To avoid embarrassment, make sure that the facts you include come from a reliable, accurate and verifiable source.
 When you think the piece is finished, make sure that you go back and ensure that any numbers you have included are absolutely right as well, as an extra zero added or omitted by mistake can change everything!